 After passing the exam, the graduate is a Certified Occupational Therapy Assistant (COTA).
 In order to practice, a license is required.
 The California Board for Occupational Therapy (CBOT) issues licenses to qualified applicants.
 CBOT is located at 2005 Evergreen Street, Suite 2050, Sacramento, CA, 95815.
 They can be contacted by phone at 916-263-2294, and their web address is www.bot.ca.gov.
 NOTE: Character review questions are required as part of the application process.
 For additional information about this requirement go to the CBOT Applicants web page.

 Want to learn more?
 Come to a program information meeting.
 Dates and times can be found the above tab Interested Students.
 In the meantime, check out some of these helpful links below:

 produced by Anthony Osiecki, one of our alumni!

 Accreditation.
 The Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Educate (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD, 20814-3449.
 ACOTE’s phone number, c/o AOTA, is 301-652-AOTA.
 Their web address is www.acoteonline.org.
 The program at Sacramento City College is accredited through 2019/2020.

 National certification exam pass rates can be found for 2013 and 2014 at the National Board for Certification in Occupational Therapy (NBCOT) web site.
 Over the next three years, the site will be populated with each year until 2016.
 At that time, three-year pass rate data will be available.
 Click here for NBCOT pass rate data.

-Additional program data can be found on our Additional Program Data page.
-Including information regarding program completion rates and NBCOT exam pass rates prior to 2013.
+Other program data can be found on our Additional Program Data page, including information regarding program completion rates and NBCOT exam pass rates prior to 2013.